thisishaoqian/infnote_blockchain/forum_js/README.md

 ***

 * Reorganize infnote blockchain part in Javascript

   * JS codes basically are trasfered from latest python codes, some functions working for full-node could be removed then.
   * For dependencies, only `bs58`, `ec-key`, `bitcoinjs-lib` are actually used,  the rest of related packages are for trying.
   * Some details can be discussed to improve performance.
+    * How to get block by hash
+    * How to migrate
+    * Get block from height to height
+    * ...

 * P2P part has not finished yet

   * It seems a bit complicated to implement P2P on browser intuitively, because browser is not easy to open a port for a peer.

   * `ws` may be not working for browser, native `websocket`, `isomorphic-ws` are recommended, but need testing.

+  * Is server needed to act as an intermediary.

 *2018 / 10 / 11*